ryatoa/panther-docs/panther/sending-events/index.md

 ## Other Syslog agents

-Please start by looking at the [Rsyslog](./rsyslog.md) configuration archive which includes the necessary certificate files to establish a secure syslog connection.
+Any Sylog agent can be used so long as it supports TLS Client certificate authentication, the necessary certificate files can be acquired from the [Rsyslog](./rsyslog.md) configuration archive.

-The following files are included in the `rsyslog-config-<system>.tar` and can be used as the basis for other Syslog agents:
+The following files included in the `rsyslog-config-<system>.tar` can be used as the basis for other Syslog agents:

 |cert.pem| TLS Client certificate (self signed)|
 |key.pem| TLS Client Key|
 |panther-cert-chain.pem| The (self signed) Certificate chain of trust |

-Syslog events are sent to `app.panther.support:6514` (TCP)
+Syslog events are sent to `app.panther.support:6514` (6514 is the secure syslog port).

 ## [app.panther.support](https://app.panther.support) (HTTPS API)

 Event data is sent securely to the Panther server from local clients via an encrypted HTTPS connection.
-This does not require any additional certficates to be installed.
+This does not require any additional certficates to be installed and will use your systems standard TLS authority chain of trust.

 For futher information please consult the general [API Console](../api/index.md) documentation, or the [AWS-Events2Panther](./aws.md).

-**TODO**

 ## Self Hosted Panther